vippsas/vipps-developers/faqs/pos-integrations-faq.md

 **User story:** A user buys a product from Store A.
 The user then visits Store B to return some goods.
 Store B wants to be able to refund on behalf of Store A.

-**Problem:** Refunds can only be performed by the sale unit where the payment originated from: Store A.
+**Problem:** Refunds can only be performed by the sales unit where the payment originated from: Store A.

 **Recommended solutions:**